cziter15/ksIotFrameworkLib/README.md

 ![image](https://github.com/cziter15/ksIotFrameworkLib/assets/5003708/c27aba37-4e54-49f5-9ad5-97439e7baf33)

 ### 🔅 Rules:
-- Components should be added in the app's **init** method, so they will be available for **postInit** methods. (you can add them later, in loop() but that's another case)
+- Components should be added in the app's `init` method, so they will be available for `postInit` methods. (you can add them later, in `loop` but that's another case)
-- The **init** method is the best place to add dependent components, setup initial pin values etc.
+- The `init` method is the best place to add dependent components, setup initial pin values etc.
-- The **postInit** method is the best place to obtain a weak pointer to another component by calling **findComponent**.
-This will handle cases when other components were added via init method.
+- The `postInit` method is the best place to obtain a weak pointer to another component by calling `findComponent`.
+This will handle cases when other components were added via `init` method.

 ## 🌱 Building the application
-To build an application, simply create a new class inherited from ksApplication and add your initial components inside the init method.
+To build an application, simply create a new class inherited from `ksApplication` and add your initial components inside the `init` method.
 See projects like **emon_fw** for reference.

 ### 🔎 How does it work under the hood?
-- The application is created, followed by the invocation of its init() method.
-If false is returned from the init method, the subsequent execution of the loop will be skipped, resulting in no iteration over the components.
+- The application is created, followed by the invocation of its `init` method.
+If false is returned from the init method, the subsequent execution of the `loop` will be skipped, resulting in no iteration over the components.
 The App Rotator will then try to run next apllication.
-- In case the init() method returns true, the application proceeds to execute its loop() function.
+- In case the `init` method returns true, the application proceeds to execute its `loop` function.
 This function traverses through the components, initializing each of them.
-- In the subsequent iteration, the application triggers the postInitialize() method for each component.
+- In the subsequent iteration, the application triggers the `postInit` method for each component.
-- Following this, the application is fully initialized and enters a looping state where it iterates over the components, invoking their respective loop methods.
+- Following this, the application is fully initialized and enters a looping state where it iterates over the components, invoking their respective `loop` methods.
-- If any component returns false during it's loop method, the application will break and the App Rotator will select the next application for execution.
+- If any component returns false during it's `loop` method, the application will break and the App Rotator will select the next application for execution.

 ```c++
 bool PelletInfo::init()